blackosx/OpenCanopyIconPacks/README.md

 ## Extended Icon Packs which require user set up
+These icon packs contain the same base icons as the non-extended pack, but also extra OS specific icons which the user can use to further customise their devices.

-OpenCanopy will not use many of these extra icons automatically.
-Instead, the user will have to rename an extra icon .VolumeIcon.icns and place it at the root of the desired volume.
-Please consult the [OpenCore documentation](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for further guidance.
+_Please note though that OpenCanopy will not use the extra icons automatically.
+Instead, the user will have to choose which icon they want for a specific device, place the file at the root of the desired volume and rename the file to .VolumeIcon.icns.
+Please consult the [OpenCore documentation](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for further guidance._

 ### From OpenCanopyIcons Set2
 Extended theme packs with extra icons for further user customisation.<br>